 Building a roadmap in Scrum can be a difficult task.
 The main reason is that Agile encourages and embraces changes even in the late development stages.
 Therefore, if you want to build an effective Scrum roadmap, you'll have to be flexible, as well as understand that your roadmap is likely to experience changes the same way the environment is, in fact, a dynamic landscape.

 As you may already know, Agile emphasizes collaboration between departments, individuals and everyone involved in the project, in order to maximize the value of the product being developed.
-That being said, cross-functional collaboration is vital when building a Scrum roadmap.
+Quite logically, cross-functional collaboration is vital when building a Scrum roadmap.

 The fact of the matter is that everyone's input is highly valuable for developing a working product.
 You need feedback for marketing, sales, stakeholders and other parties, in order to determine how to proceed and how to describe, as well as validate your product strategy.
-However, that sort of collaboration is not a one-time only thing.
-In fact, collaboration must be ongoing throughout the projects lifecycle.
+However, that sort of collaboration is not a one-time-only thing.
+In fact, collaboration must be ongoing throughout the projects lifecycle, also informing the roadmap.

-The Agile methodology focuses on the simplicity of work, which should also reflect your Scrum roadmap.
+Agile also emphasizes the simplicity of work, which should also reflect on your Scrum roadmap.
 The more details you decide to add to your roadmap the more complex and difficult to manage it becomes.
 In other words, keep your eyes on what really matters and leave out the rest.
-Keep features aligned with goals but don't include details, such as epics, users stories and other elements where they belong, which is in the product backlog.
+Keep features aligned with goals but don't include details, such as epics or user stories.

 Tell the story coherently

 As mentioned before, a Scrum roadmap describes how a product is likely to develop and grow further so make sure the story it tells is coherent.
 Each release should be improved so that it can take you one step closer to making a product vision into a reality.